kestra-io/docs/content/docs/05.concepts/expression/03.filter/string.md

 ```twig
 {{ "this is a quiet sentence." | upper }}
 ```

 The above example will output the following:
 ```twig
 THIS IS A QUIET SENTENCE.
 ```

----

 ## urldecode

-The `urlencode` translates a string into `application/x-www-form-urlencoded` format using the "UTF-8" encoding scheme.
+The `urldecode` translates a string into `application/x-www-form-urlencoded` format using the "UTF-8" encoding scheme.

 ```twig
 {{ "The+string+%C3%BC%40foo-bar" | urldecode }}